 A Resource to Help You Find Joy Through Chronic Illness

-Five years have now passed since I shared our first days of dealing with chronic illness in marriage (I've since started a podcast and spoke about our chronic illness journey in this episode and in this episode).
+Eight years have now passed since I shared our first days of dealing with chronic illness in marriage (I've since started a podcast and spoke about our chronic illness journey in this episode and in this episode).

 I will say, however, that living with a spouse with chronic illness has lead us on a journey to experience true joy no matter the circumstances.
 We've had to face some tough questions about joy.

 You see, life is difficult no matter what (there is always something we could be upset about) and the past four years have taught us how to keep our faith in God and to lean on God as our source of joy in difficult circumstances.

 Therefore, I want to share with you some Bible verses about joy for chronic illness sufferers that speak of that godly joy.